-When Ed became demented I was emotionally devastated, as are all caregivers at one point or another.
-My biggest sorrows was that I couldn’t find ways to have meaningful interactions with him.
-The worst part of it was that he had lost the ability to talk on the phone – something we’d previously done for hours every day.
+When Ed developed Alzheimer’s I was emotionally devastated, as are all caregivers at one point or another.
+My biggest sorrow was that I couldn’t find ways to have meaningful interactions with him.

-In person visits weren’t much better.
+Visits weren't very satisfying.
 Although he was capable of light verbal exchanges, he wasn’t able to engage in the lively conversations we’d always had.
 Mostly he would deliver his two long monologues at every visit.
 They never varied.
-It was as though this demented man had actually memorized them.
+It was as though this man living with Alzheimer’s had actually memorized them.

 One long monologue was full of praise about how beautiful I was; the other was about how lucky he was that I was visiting him.

 I should have been delighted by all the affection and praise in these two monologues, but unfortunately I wasn’t.
-At that point I wasn’t able to accept his condition.
-I wanted to talk with him as we did before he became demented – not be simply talked to by him.
+At that point I wasn't able to accept his condition.
+I wanted to talk with him as we did before he developed Alzheimer’s - not be simply talked to by him.
 Not be presented with the same material he repeated verbatim at every single visit.

 I wanted my old Ed back.
 I wanted back the great man I had loved for over thirty years.
 The one who had been my rock.
 The man who had always supported me emotionally.
 Who had always there for me.
 The man with whom I talked for hours and with whom I laughed heartily during many of our conversations.